aws4embeddedlinux/meta-aws-demos/meta-aws-demos/conf/devices/imx8m/README.md

-# Build AWS IoT Greengrass v2.0 on the NXP i.MX8MQEVK and i.MX8MPEVK
+# Build for the NXP i.MX8MQEVK and i.MX8MPEVK

 The whole image can be build with this
 ```bash